bentomhall/nih-system/homebrewery/world/player-options.md

 1st|Cure wounds, shield of faith
 3rd|Calm emotions, prayer of healing
 5th|Beacon of hope, revivify
-7th|Death ward, mass cure wounds
+7th|Death ward, stoneskin
-9th|Antilife shell, wall of stone
+9th|Mass cure wounds, wall of stone

 #### Steadfast Protection
 When a creature you can see within 60 ft takes damage, you can use your reaction to grant them resistance to the damage.
 If you do so, you take the same amount of damage they did.
 You can still apply any applicable damage resistances or immunities you may have to reduce the transferred damage further.
 This transferred damage does not cause Concentration saving throws.